Johnson County sheriff gets July 28 jury trial in Crawford County

-VAN BUREN -- The jury trial for Johnson County's sheriff in connection with gun- and drug-related felony charges stemming from his December arrest is set for 9 a.m.
+VAN BUREN -- The jury trial for Johnson County's sheriff on gun- and drug-related felony charges stemming from his December arrest is set for 9 a.m.
 July 28 at the Crawford County courthouse.

 Stephens was arrested Dec.
 3 after a traffic stop along U.S. 71 near Mountainburg, according to a statement from Bill Sadler, then-spokesman for the Arkansas State Police.
 Stephens was booked into the Crawford County jail, after which he was released on a $25,000 bond.